Loading...

 Degree Level

-Graduate from a board-approved naturopathic medical college with a minimum of 1,200 hours of board-approved clinical training
+Degree of doctor of naturopathy from a board-approved naturopathic medical college with completion of at least 1,200 hours of board-approved clinical training before graduation

 Accredited Schools